abibolola/cicd-pipeline-kubernetes/README.md

 # CI/CD Pipeline to Kubernetes

-A containerised Python API built, tested, scanned and deployed to a managed Kubernetes cluster by a Jenkins declarative pipeline — reproducible from an empty cloud account, and destroyed at the end of every session.
+A containerised Python API built, tested, scanned and deployed to a managed Kubernetes cluster by a Jenkins declarative pipeline; reproducible from an empty cloud account, and destroyed at the end of every session.

 **Image:** [`abibolola/shortener`](https://hub.docker.com/r/abibolola/shortener) ·